hanamd/Practicum/practicum 2/README.md

 This notebook extracts two types of features from the downloaded thumbnails.

-**CLIP embeddings** — loads OpenAI's ViT-B/32 model, encodes every thumbnail into a 512-dimensional vector, then applies PCA to reduce to 50 dimensions (retaining ~58% of variance).
+**CLIP embeddings** — CLIP is retirived from github repository for OpenAI with CLIP models.
+The code loads OpenAI's ViT-B/32 model, encodes every thumbnail into a 512-dimensional vector, then applies PCA to reduce to 50 dimensions (retaining ~58% of variance).

 Key outputs:
 - `Project2data/embeddings/clip_embeddings_512.npy`